SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 ### Guarantees and properties

-The figures given in the table (number of CPUs, amount of RAM, root disk size) must match precisely the corresponding figures in the flavor.
+The figures given in the table (number of CPUs, amount of RAM, root disk size) must not overstate the corresponding figures in the flavor.

 In addition, the following properties must be set (in the `extra_specs`):

-- `scs:name-v1` to the recommended name, but with each dash AFTER the first one replaced by a colon,
+- `scs:name-vN` (usually, but not necessarily, N=1) to the recommended name, however with each dash AFTER the first one replaced by a colon,
-- `scs:name-v2` to the recommended name,
+- `scs:name-vN` (usually, but not necessarily, N=2) to the recommended name,
 - `scs:cpu-type` to `shared-core` or `crowded-core`, reflecting the vCPU type,
 - `scs:disk0-type` not set if no disk is provided, otherwise set to `ssd` or some other value, reflecting the disk type.